electron/electron/docs/api/command-line-switches.md

 Prints Chromium's logging to stderr (or a log file).

-This switch can not be used in `app.commandLine.appendSwitch` since it is read before the first line JavaScript is run.

 The `ELECTRON_ENABLE_LOGGING` environment variable has the same effect as passing `--enable-logging`.